Craving a crusty French loaf? Look no further than this easy baguette recipe. Only 4 ingredients and it’s mostly down time! You can do this!

 Best French Baguette Recipe

 WRONG!
-Here’s living proof that anyone can make a killer baguette.
+Here’s living proof that anyone can make a killer loaf with this easy baguette recipe.

 Crusty French Baguette Recipe

 You see that?
-Is that gorgeous or what.
+Is that gorgeous homemade bread or what.
 I made that!
-It was actually pretty easy!
-And I’m not even an expert bread baker (talk to me about cakes though!).
+It was pretty easy!
+And I’m not even an expert bread baker (talk to me about cakes, though!).

 If I can do this, so can you.
 Don’t let anybody tell you otherwise!